furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   the other.
-She didn’t know what it meant in the old world but she knew what it meant to Olin and loved him for it: Olin with his strong hands and the curls in his hair; Olin of the River Gang; Olin who was forbidden to her without a gang dowry; Olin whom she loved.
+She didn’t know what it meant in the old world but she knew what it meant to Olin and loved him for it: Olin with his strong hands and the curls in his hair; Olin of the River Family; Olin who was forbidden to her without a gang dowry; Olin who she loved.
 He showed her the back of the triangle where there were more symbols.
 Olin told her that they said `This sign has no scrap value.‘ She laughed at that.
 It showed that the Dead had not always known everything.
 Triangles were a